Best museums in Porto

 serralves museum contemporary art porto

-Serralves Museum is probably my favourite place in the city, and it is also one of the few museums in Porto with a truly international position.
+The Serralves Art Foundation is probably my favourite place in the city, and it is also one of the very few museums in Porto with a truly international position.

 This museum has already displayed not only the best national artists (the exhibition dedicated to Helena Almeida was beautiful), but also worldwide known artists such as Anish Kapoor or the painter Giorgio Griffa.